Cicayur railway station

 Cicayur Station (CC) is a class III/small train station located in Cisauk, Tangerang Regency.
 This station only serves KRL Commuter Line at an altitude of +48 m.
 The name of this station is taken from the village where this station is located, namely Cicayur Village on the border of Cisauk District and Pagedangan District in Tangerang Regency.

 Electrification of the Serpong-Parungpanjang segment of this line has been carried out since 2008-2009.
-To the southwest of this station, before Parung Panjang station it is planned to build a new station, namely Jatake station which is located in Jatake, Pagedangan, Tangerang.

 Building and layout

 Initially, this station was a small stop that only served local trains and only had one track.
 Currently, the station building, along with Cikoya Station, has been replaced with a new building for safety and comfort reasons for Commuter Line passengers.
 The old building has been moved to the Ambarawa Railway Museum and has been in the museum's collection since 2012.
 Since the Serpong–Parungpanjang double track project was completed in 2012, The layout of this station was also changed by adding two high side platforms and adding one more track.